Appearance

 Your bookkeeper or finance lead used to spend two or three days at month-end reconciling timesheets, matching time to invoices, calculating retainer burn per client, and pulling the board meeting numbers.
 VERA does all of this continuously.
 The reconciliation is done the moment the month ends.

-In the agencies we've operated, month-end has consistently consumed 20–30 hours of senior finance time.
-At typical bookkeeper or finance-manager rates, that's $2–4k/month of labour you stop paying for — and a calmer last week of every month.
+The ValueIn the agencies we've operated, month-end has consistently consumed hours of senior finance time.
+At typical bookkeeper or finance-manager rates, that's a considerable expense you stop paying for — and a calmer last week of every month.

 The resourcing decision that used to be a guess

 A prospect asks whether you can start a $40k project next month.
-The old answer was "let me check with the team" and a guess.
+The old answer was "let me check with the team" followed by a guess.
 VERA's capacity view tells you in one reply: three people at 95%, two at 60%, one on leave in week two.
 You say yes, delay, or hire — based on data, in the same conversation.

 The contractor cost that wasn't in your margin